sonic-net/SONiC/doc/aaa/ldap.md

    failed.
 End.
 8. The user has authenticated successfully.

-Instead of TACACS+, RADIUS could be used as the authentication service as well.
+Instead of TACACS+, RADIUS (or LDAP) could be used as the authentication service as well.

 ## ConfigDB Schema